The Best Playgrounds in Toronto

 While the adjacent soccer and lacrosse pitches are the main focus of this sports park, the real attraction here is the unexpected addition of a wood-lined pirate ship.
 Here, maidens and mateys alike gather portside to plan their next nautical adventure.

-After years of planning, this playground adjacent to the stunning new aquatics facility has proven well worth the wait, with loads of modern play structures and cheerful bouncy obstacles to tempt tots into burning off a little extra steam.
+This playground adjacent to the aquatics facility comes with loads of modern play structures and cheerful bouncy obstacles to tempt tots into burning off a little extra steam.

 Located at the western edge of Etobicoke, visitors to this lakeside park are greeted by a giant climbing spider web, but the real draw is the massive splash pad that gets a dose of colour courtesy of the umbrellas and Muskoka chairs that surround it.